Cirkit Designer Logo

 Q1: Can the DFR0205 be used with a battery as the input source?

-A1: Yes, the module can be powered by a battery as long as the battery voltage is within the 6V to 32V range.
+A1: Yes, the module can be powered by a DC battery as long as the voltage is within the range of 6V to 32V.

-Q2: What is the maximum current the module can handle?
+Q2: What is the maximum efficiency of the module?

-Q3: Can I use the DFR0205 to power a Raspberry Pi?
+Q3: Can I use this module to power a Raspberry Pi?

-Q4: Is the module protected against short circuits?
+Q4: Is the module protected against reverse polarity?

-A4: No, the module does not have built-in short-circuit protection.
-Use an external fuse for safety.
+A4: No, the module does not have built-in reverse polarity protection.
+Always double-check your connections to avoid damage.